 Once they choose their locations, students will put a dot on the coordinate plane.
 They will have to figure out what the interval degrees will be on the plane as well.
 This can be tricky, but students can reference the content pages for help.
 Additionally, make sure your students understand that the center point of the plane will not be 0, 0.
 It will depend on where each of the four locations are.

 Using colored pencils or markers, students will mark various locations the map on the worksheet.
 They will color each hemisphere a different color and mark where the prime meridian and equator are.

 Worksheet Answer Keys

-There are answer keys for all three worksheets at the end of the lesson plan document.
-Correct answers are in red to make it easier for you to compare them to students’ responses.
+There are answer keys for the practice and homework worksheets at the end of the lesson plan document.
+For the practice, the answers are sample responses only.
+Students’ responses will vary.
+On the homework, students may choose different colors for the map.
+Keep that in mind as you grade.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.